codio/knowledge/source/common/develop/ide/workspace/upload-download-files.rst

 .. meta::
-   :description: Upload and Download Files
+   :description: Upload files to your project and download files to your computer.

 .. _upload-download-files: